Photo courtesy of http://liberato.org Ricardo Liberato

 Flexibility

-One of the most obvious problems with the single ramp approach is that any problem on the ramp brings the entire process to a halt.
+One of the most obvious problems with all of the single ramp approaches is that any problem on the ramp brings the entire process to a halt.

 With the parallelized approach, a problem with a single ramp need not stop traffic on any other path.
 Moreover, it need not stop traffic even on the path is is part of.